-Platinum Beers was the first commercial microbrewery to open in Vietnam and paved the way for the craft beer movement.
+Platinum Beers was the first commercial microbrewery to open in Vietnam and paved the way for the Saigon craft beer movement.
 Their Platinum Pale Ale was released in June of 2014 and the Golden Ale followed about a year later.
 You’ll find Platinum beers available at several bars around Saigon.
-One great place to try it is at the Ben Thanh Street Food market which also has live music on Tuesdays and Saturdays from 7:00 – 9:00pm.
+One great place to try it is at the Ben Thanh Street Food market which also has live music on Tuesdays and Saturdays from 7 pm – 9 pm.

-If beer isn’t your cup of… um, beer, then how about an ice cold glass of cider?
+If craft beer isn’t your cup of… um, beer, then how about an ice-cold glass of cider?
 Saigon Cider is the first cider brewed and bottled in Vietnam.
-If you don’t mind spice then try the Apple & Lam Dong Chili Cider!
+If you don’t mind spice, then try the Apple & Lam Dong Chili Cider!

 Craft Beer Bars in Saigon

-Not only does Rogue Saigon have a plethora of tasty craft beers on tap, they also have a nice rooftop space where they often have live music.
-They host plenty of events and specials throughout the week including daily happy hour (from 5:00 – 7:00pm) and ladies night on Thursdays.
+Not only does Rogue Saigon have a plethora of tasty craft beers on tap, but they also have a nice rooftop space where they often have live music.
+They host plenty of events and specials throughout the week including daily happy hour (from 5 pm – 7 pm) and ladies’ night on Thursdays.

 Tucked underneath the Sunrise Central Hotel, just a couple blocks north of Ben Thanh market, you’ll find Urban Basement.
 If you have trouble deciding which beer to start with then order the “beer paddle” – a sampler of 4 beers for 200,000 VND.
 It’s a great way to start getting acquainted with the local brews.

-With darts, shuffleboard, and a dozen craft beers on tap, Malt has all the makings of an American style gastropub.
-Stop by between 2:00pm and 7:00pm for happy hour discounts on food, beer, wine, and cocktails.
+With darts, shuffleboard, and a dozen craft beers on tap, Malt has all the makings of an American-style gastropub.
+Stop by between 2 pm and 7 pm for happy hour discounts on food, beer, wine, and cocktails.